danielfett/eudi-credential-formats/PID-de-option1/README.md

 # PID Credential (Germany)

+The German PID credential type inherits data fields from the [base type](../PID-base/).
+A single German credential type is defined independent of whether the data comes from an ID card, a residence permit, or an eID card for EU citizens.
+A data field in the credential indicates the source of the PID.

+Note: This is one of two design options, the other being [PID-de-option2](../PID-de-option2/).
+See the notes there for a comparison of the two options.

-The German PID credential types would inherit data fields from the [base type](../PID-base/).
-However, only the data fields shown in the following example are available for the eID-based German PIDs:
+The data fields shown in the following example are available for the eID-based German PIDs:

 ```yaml
 {